-- 5.1 The Authority shall establish an honourarium rate from time to time and this rate will apply to the Chair and Vice-Chair. - 5.2 The Authority shall establish a per diem rate from time to time and this rate will apply to the Chair, Vice-Chair and Board Members for service to the Authority in attendance at Authority Board meetings, Standing Committee meetings, and at such other business functions as may be from time to time requested by the Chair, through the Chief Administrative Officer. - 5.3 A per diem will be paid for each separate meeting attended. - 5.4 The Chair, Vice-Chair and Board Members will be responsible for advising the Executive Assistant to the Board of any per diems and mileage incurred for other than Full Authority Board Meetings or Source Protection Authority Meetings, within 30 days of the per diem or mileage being incurred.

-5.5 The Authority will reimburse Board Members' travel expenses incurred for the purpose of attending meetings and/or functions on behalf of the Authority.
-Mileages are based on the Board Member's principle residential address in the municipality they represent.

-NOTE: On March 7, 2013 the Ontario Municipal Board approved the per diem paid to Members "per meeting".
+- 5.1 The Authority shall establish an honourarium rate from time to time and this rate will apply to the Chair and Vice-Chair for attendance at special events, speaking engagements and functions not covered by a per diem. - 5.2 The Authority shall establish a per diem rate from time to time and this rate will apply to the Chair, Vice-Chair and Board Members for service to the Authority in attendance at Authority Board meetings, Standing Committee and Ad Hoc Committee meetings, or other such meetings previously approved by the board. - 5.3 The per diem rate is the daily rate established by the board, and approved by the OMB, that applies to the Chair, Vice Chair and Board members for service to the Authority in attendance at Authority Board Meetings, Standing Committee meetings, Source Protection Authority meetings or other such meetings previously approved by the Authority. - 5.4 The Chair, Vice-Chair and Board Members will be responsible for signing a per diem sheet at each meeting, including mileage.
+The Manager, Human Resources will provide for quarterly payments of pee diems and mileage. - 5.5 The Authority will reimburse Board Members' travel expenses incurred for the purpose of attending meetings and/or functions on behalf of the Authority.
+Mileages are based on the Board Member's principal residential address in the municipality they represent. - 5.6 On February 6, 2017, the Ontario Municipal Board approved the current honourarium to be set at \$6,663.08 for the Chair and \$1,299.66 for the Vice Chair and a per diem rate to be set at \$73.58 paid to members attending approved authority meetings.